-- 2010-2011 Chapter 41 Choice Selection Form-used to indicate whether your district is using the offset provision during the current school year. - District Intent-used to indicate the option your district intends to use to reduce its property wealth per WADA. - Options and Contracts-used to provide information on the option(s) chosen and associated contracts.
-This part of the Chapter 41 module allows submission of CAD costs paid by your district and Option 4 districts and also allows for submission of Option 4 partner WADA purchased records.
+- 2011-2012 Chapter 41 Choice Selection Form-used to indicate whether your district is using the offset provision during the current school year. - District Intent-used to indicate the option your district intends to use to reduce its property wealth per WADA. - Options and Contracts-used to provide information on the option(s) chosen and associated contracts.
+This part of the Chapter 41 subsystem allows submission of CAD costs paid by your district and Option 4 districts and also allows for submission of Option 4 partner WADA purchased records.

-Forms to be submitted by mail or fax:
+Forms to be submitted by mail only:

-- Letter of Intent-Submit a letter of intent to indicate 1) whether your district charges tuition to nonresident students and 2) which option your district intends to exercise to equalize its wealth level. - Original Contract-Submit a signed Agreement for the Purchase of Attendance Credits for each Option 3 and/or Option 4 contract. - Estimated Property Value for Tax Year 2010-Submit this form only if it is applicable to your district.
-The form is used to calculate a preliminary adjusted property value for tax year 2009 if the property value for tax year 2010 is at least 4 percent lower than the property value for tax year 2009.
+- Letter of Intent-Submit a letter of intent to indicate 1) whether your district charges tuition to nonresident students and 2) which option your district intends to exercise to equalize its wealth level. - Original Contract-Submit a signed Agreement for the Purchase of Attendance Credits for Option 3 and/or a signed Agreement for the Education of Nonresident Students for Option 4.

-Please see the Chapter 41 Calendar for School Year 2010-2011 at the beginning of this manual for deadlines associated with these forms.
+Please see the Chapter 41 Calendar for School Year 2011-2012 at the beginning of this manual for deadlines associated with these forms.

-2010-2011 Chapter 41 Choice Selection Form
+2011-2012 Chapter 41 Choice Selection Form